sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 3. TEAM

-The three layers consists of different artifacts in them.
+The three layers consist of different artifacts in them.

 1. PORTFOLIO: It consists of Epics span releases, Architecture evolves continuously and Coordination.
-Epic span releases consists of Portfolio backlog, business epic and architecture epic.
-Architecture evolves continuously and coordination consists of epic owners, enterprise architect and Kanban.
-Coordination consists of program portfolio management, portfolio metrics and strategic themes.
+Epic span releases consist of Portfolio backlog, business epic and architecture epic.
+Architecture evolves continuously and coordination consists of epic owners, enterprise architect, and Kanban.
+Coordination consists of program portfolio management, portfolio metrics, and strategic themes.

 2. PROGRAM: It consists of features that are to be released.
-These consists of Art metrics, release management, system team, product management, roadmapping, vision, program epics and program backlog.
-The program consists of actors for release management, product management and system team.
+These consists of Art metrics, release management, system team, product management, road mapping, vision, program epics and program backlog.
+The program consists of actors for release management, product management, and system team.

 3. TEAM: The team consists of stories fit in iterations, spikes, refractors.
-The iterations consists of sprint goals, team objectives, team backlog.
-The code quality mainly consist of agile architecture, continuous integration and test-first.
-The team consists of actors of agile team, developers and testers, product owner and scrum master.
+The iterations consist of sprint goals, team objectives, team backlog.
+The code quality mainly consists of agile architecture, continuous integration, and test-first.
+The team consists of actors of an agile team, developers, and testers, product owner and scrum master.

+**“Are You Biting Off More Than You Can Chew?
+A Case Study on Causes and Effects of Overscoping in Large-Scale Software Engineering”**

+The authors conducted a case study which involved around 5000 employees.
+This company develops embedded systems using product line approach.
+A formulated hypothesis is done aiming to cover all aspects within the process of requirements definition through development.
+The main research was to find the reason behind causes of over-scoping and their efforts for the phase-based process and also the causes and effects of the requirements engineering in an agile context.
+After performing the interviews and through examination the reason for over-scoping was due to the unclear vision of overall goal.
+The root cause analysis was done in the best possible way with all the five cases mentioned in the report, several effects of over-scoping are mentioned as quality issues, delays, unfulfillment of customer expectations, communications, and challenge to keep the SRS updated.
+The answer for the final research question states that most of the interviewees say that over-scoping is RE practices that lead to a number of new challenges.
+S of the root causes of over-scoping in agile RE practices are mentioned in the report.
+Validation for all the research questions is mentioned aptly.
+Finally, authors reported that scoping in an MDRE context is a continuous activity that carries through entire project life cycle.

+** “Factors Affecting Decision Outcome and Lead-time in Large-Scale Requirements Engineering”**

+** “An industrial survey of requirements interdependencies in software Product release planning”**

+In this report, the research is conducted through a survey at five different companies with the requirements managers i.e. senior project manager, product manager, project manager and all the requirements engineers.
+They adopted five cases, three out of theses were labeled as product development whereas the remaining two were labeled as bespoke.
+Data collection is done by asking interviews to select 20 high priority requirements from requirements specification.
+After detail assessment for theses 20 requirements.
+Types of interdependencies are clearly mentioned with practical examples.
+The quantitative results declare that cost was the interdependencies among 20 requirements mentioned by the interviewees.
+After a comprehensive study, they concluded with some findings.
+Those are:

+I.	Roughly, 20% of the requirements are responsible for 75% of the interdependencies.

+II.
+Only a few requirements are singular.

+III.
+Customer-specific-bespoke development tends to include more functionality-related dependencies whereas market driven product development have an emphasis on value-related dependencies.